As your ecommerce business evolves, you will need to reevaluate your logistics strategy every so often.

 - Replenishing shipping supplies, including boxes, envelopes, tape, dunnage, labels, printers, and other packing materials

-Such hidden costs of self-fulfillment can add up and require a great deal of your attention.
+Hidden costs of self-fulfillment can be very expensive and require a great deal of your attention.
 Many ecommerce companies find the valuable time they are spending on logistics would be better spent on more strategic activities to grow their business, ranging from marketing to product development.

 Any modern tech-enabled 3PL will have streamlined shipping and fulfillment solutions for ecommerce businesses.
-This entails seamlessly integrated systems that connect to all the places you sell online to automatically send orders to the 3PL after they are placed, as well as real-time inventory reports, automated shipment tracking, and more.
+This entails seamlessly integrated systems that connect to all the places you sell online to automatically send orders to the 3PL after they are placed, as well as real-time inventory reports and automated shipment tracking.
+You can even manage inventory in your 3PL’s fulfillment center and automate alerts to reorder more when product levels are running low.

 “The backend integration between ShipBob and Shopify Plus is crucial and pushes data from one system to the other quickly and automatically.
 This makes it easy to manage ecommerce orders and shipments in a timely manner.”